Moses and His Ethiopian Wife Zipporah: Interpretation

 Moses defends his black wife before the viewer, not his brother and sister.
 It is from the viewer that the Ethiopian woman draws back, questioning, puzzled and perhaps a little fearful.
 By his brilliant exploitation of the device of inclusion and confrontation, Jordaens gives the subject a pointed relevance, challenging Christians of his day to accept Moses's Ethiopian, as Miriam and Aaron could not, not just as a representative of pagan wisdom, a shadowed image of their own Church, but as a neighbour, in herself.

 Ownership

-In 1788, it was owned by a Mr. Vandergucht.
+In 1788, the painting was owned by a Mr. Vandergucht.
 A Mr. Oliver bought it in March 1788.
 Galerie Fiévez bought it in December 1924.
-It was in Collection Van Gelder in 1928.
+It was in the Van Gelder collection in 1928.
 Maurice Lagrand bought it in June 1944.
-Auction house Dorotheum bought it in July 1944 and sold it to Adolf Hitler.
+The Dorotheum auction house bought it in July 1944 and sold it to Adolf Hitler.
 The Monuments, Fine Arts & Archives program found it in November 1944.
 Collection Point München received it in 1948.
-Rubenshuis, Antwerp received it in 1951.
-As of 2025, it is on loan in the Walters Art Museum, as the main "Artist's Residence" part of the Rubenshuis museum is closed for renovation.
+The Rubenshuis received it in 1951.
+As of 2025, it is on loan to the Walters Art Museum in Baltimore, Maryland, United States, as the main "Artist's Residence" part of the Rubenshuis museum is closed for renovation.